nrjthakur04/diwali_sales_analysis/README.md

 Based on the analysis, we recommend the following actions:

+- Target Female Consumers: Women contribute more to sales.
+Tailor marketing campaigns and promotions to appeal to female shoppers, especially for Clothing & Apparel and Food.

-- Target Marketing: Focus on high-spending age groups and genders with special campaigns.
-Create offers for regions with lower sales to boost performance.
+- Focus on High-Spending Age Groups: Age groups 26-35 and 36-45 are top spenders.
+Target these segments with premium offers and loyalty programs.

-- Optimize Inventory: Stock up on popular products to prevent shortages and maximize sales.

-- Customer Retention: Reward loyal, high-value customers to keep them engaged and encourage repeat purchases.
+- Customer Retention: Retain top spenders with rewards, personalized deals, early access, and exclusive offers. to keep them engaged and encourage repeat purchases.

-- Seasonal Planning: Get ready for Diwali by analyzing past trends to ensure enough stock and smooth delivery.
+- Gender-Specific Strategies: Women (F) outspend men (M).
+Offer exclusive promotions for female customers, particularly in top-selling categories like Clothing & Apparel.

-- Demographic Insights: Use customer data (like age and occupation) to create ads that appeal to specific groups.
+- Demographic Insights: Prioritize High-Performing States like Uttar Pradesh, Maharashtra, and Karnataka where sales are highest by creating ads that appeal to specific groups.

+- Optimize Product Categories: Focus on high-revenue categories (Food, Clothing & Apparel, Electronics) and create bundles to increase average order value.

+- Boost Sales in Low-Performing States: Run targeted campaigns in regions like Rajasthan and Punjab to increase engagement during Diwali.

+- Leverage Zone Data: Central and Northern zones perform best.
+Allocate resources to high-performing zones and explore opportunities in underperforming zones like Eastern.

+- Maximize Top Categories: Focus on Food, Clothing & Apparel, and Electronics for future campaigns to capitalize on high revenue-generating categories.

+- Leverage Marital Status: Personalize offers for married and single customers based on purchasing behavior differences.

+-